MicrosoftDocs/query-docs/query-languages/m/datetimezone-totext.md

 </pre>

 ## About
-Returns a textual representation of `dateTimeZone`, the datetimezone value, `dateTimeZone`.
-This function takes in an optional format parameter `format`.
-For a complete list of supported formats, refer to the Library specification document.
+Returns a textual representation of `dateTimeZone`.
+An optional `format` may be provided to customize the formatting of the text.
 An optional `culture` may also be provided (for example, "en-US").

 ## Example 1
 Get a textual representation of #datetimezone(2011, 12, 31, 11, 56, 2, 8, 0).